About CSIR Aroma Mission Phase-II

 Catalyzing Rural Empowerment through Cultivation, Processing, Value Addition and Marketing of Aromatic Plants: CSIR-Aroma Mission interventions of CSIR-IIIM, Jammu

-- d) Made progress in value-addition of essential oils and aroma ingredients for their integration in global trade and economy.
+- Made progress in value-addition of essential oils and aroma ingredients for their integration in global trade and economy.

 Promotion of cultivation and processing of aromatic crops and enhancing area of selected aromatic plants under CSIR-Aroma Mission